SimranAnand1/SimranAnand1/README.md

 - 📄 My Personal Portfolio : **https://simrananand112.wixsite.com/website**
 - 💎 GitHub Generated Resume: **https://resume.github.io/?SimranAnand1**

-- 💬 Ask me about **NLP, ML, Databases, Data Structures, Data Analytics, Programming languages like Java, Python, R and SQL**
+- 💬 Ask me about **NLP, ML, Databases, Data Structures and Algorithms, Data Analytics, Programming languages like Java, Python, R and SQL**

 - 📫 To know more about me:  **https://simrananand112.wixsite.com/website** or **[https://www.linkedin.com/in/simran-anand-157a821a5](https://www.linkedin.com/in/simran-anand-157a821a5)**
 - 🔸 Email:  simrananand112@gmail.com